touhouworldcup/touhouworldcup.com/README.md

 cd touhouworldcup.com
 ```
 Make sure [MariaDB](https://mariadb.org/) is running on your system.
 You may refer to their website for more information.
-Create a user called `twc_admin` and store the password in the `.pw` file provided in the repository.
+Create a user called `twc_admin` and store the password in a file named `.pw` in the website root directory.
 Run the following command to import the tables.
 ```
 mariadb -u root -p twc < init.sql